WidgetKing/cpmate/docs/getting-started/animate-config.md

-# Installation
+# Animate Config
-Once you have bought CpMate you can install it in two steps.
+Once you have bought CpMate you can install it in three steps.

 ### Step #1
 Place the *Infosemantics_CpMate.js* file in a directory where you'll know you won't move or delete it.